Proven Representation For Divorce Filings

 It can be an emotionally charged time when a marriage deteriorates.
-At the Law Office of Deborah N. Arthur, we do everything possible to make the process as easy and painless as possible.
+At the Law Office of Rebecca L. Evans, we do everything possible to make the process as easy and painless as possible.
 We listen and discuss your various options with the goal of tailoring your case to your individual circumstances and needs.
 We consider mediation and negotiation of the issues without litigation as our first level of action.

 If all else fails, there are various grounds for filing a divorce.
 These grounds include cruelty and reasonable apprehension of bodily harm, abandonment and desertion, adultery, felony conviction, or a period of separation.

 In order to file for divorce based on cruelty, there must be a danger to life, limb, or health that renders cohabitation unsafe.
 Angry words from your spouse are not enough.
 Generally, one act of cruelty is also not enough to file based on cruelty.